 Fourlaps is a New York City-based brand that draws inspiration from the kinetic energy and grit of its hometown.
 The result is a diverse array of tops, bottoms, and accessories that are as tough as they are stylish.
 Take the popular Rush Hoodie, for example, which amps up a classic silhouette with supersoft French Terry and breathable mesh.
-Or the Extend Short, crafted from a four-way stretch material that’s also moisture wicking and antimicrobial.
-All in all, a great brand for city-dwelling athletes in need of workout gear that can handle both the gym and the urban jungle.
+Or consider the Extend Short, crafted from a four-way stretch material that’s also moisture-wicking and antimicrobial.
+All in all, it’s a great brand for city-dwelling athletes in need of workout gear that can handle both the gym and the urban jungle.

 - Price: $$